ShinyVerse/cv/README.md

 ## Inquisitive and Imaginative ##

-  Deciding to discover how technology works has been one of the greatest choices I ever made.
-Uniting that with my natural creativity has brought a new sense of richness to my day to day.
+  Deciding to understand how technology works has been one of the best choices I have ever made.
+Uniting that with my natural creativity has opened a door to allow me to make what I think of.

 ___

 Education
 =========

-**Maker's Academy (August 2018 - present)**
+**Maker's Academy (August 2018 - November 2018)**

-  - 16 week Bootcamp
+  - 12 week Bootcamp

 **Self-Study: Software Development (2016 - continuous)**